openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 and not be eligible for course credit.
 For more information about creating proctored exams in Studio, see :ref:`Create a Timed or Proctored Exam`.
-You can :ref:`create a practice proctored exam <Create a Practice Proctored Exam>` for your course so that learners can become familiar with the process and you can share information about the actual proctored exam ahead of time.
+You can :ref:`create a practice proctored exam <Create a Practice Proctored Exam>` for your course so that learners can become familiar with the process of installing proctoring software and performing the required checks ahead of time.

 To earn credit for completing a course, learners take the exam as a proctored exam and must receive a passing result for their online proctoring session in